0xf4b1/traktor-streaming-proxy/README.md

 4. Then redirect `api.beatport.com` to the server by uncommenting the line in `/private/etc/hosts` again.

-5. You should be able to use Beatport search to find content from YouTube Music.
-If you navigate to Genres->YouTube, you should see trending content.
+5. If you navigate to Beatport Streaming, you should be able to browse through the playlists from the sources and use the search box to find content.